 One of the major challenges in Requirements Engineering is to refine system requirements and allocate them to sub-systems.
 This refinement process requires the definition of some system architecture, including interfaces and connections between sub-systems on one hand, and requirements of each sub-system on the other hand.
 STIMULUS allows you to ensure that, at each level of the system architecture, sub-system requirements satisfy upper system requirements.

 This video demonstrates the use of STIMULUS to specify the ground signaling system and the board emergency brake system.
 It also illustrates a connection to some external HMI that supports the generation of many different graphical tracks to be explored during a test campaign.

 How can you perform intensive test campaigns in Simulink and avoid creating each test case manually when you want to test a Simulink model?
 STIMULUS makes it an easy, repeatable process.
-STIMULUS use cases are used to create test vectors (stimuli) automatically, while the STIMULUS requirements are turned into Simulink Observers in MATLAB code.
-STIMULUS generates everything required to perform an automatic and intensive test campaign in the Simulink environment.
+STIMULUS use cases are used to create test vectors as CSV files automatically, while the STIMULUS requirements are turned into Matlab observers that can be embedded in your Simulink models.

-This video demonstrates how STIMULUS can be connected to SCADE in order to automatize test campaigns.
-STIMULUS is used to generate SCADE test vectors in SSS format as well as SCADE requirement observers in C code in order to validate a SCADE design together with its SCADE Display.
+This video demonstrates how STIMULUS can be connected to SCADE in order to automate test campaigns.
+STIMULUS is used to generate SCADE test vectors in SSS format, as well as SCADE requirement observers in C code, in order to validate a SCADE design together with its SCADE Display.